Meth Lab Season 3: The Rehab

 Meth Lab Season 3: The Rehab is the seventh studio album by American rapper and Wu-Tang Clan member Method Man.
-It was released on May 6, 2022, through Hanz On Music Entertainment & ONErpm.
+It was released on May 6, 2022, through Hanz On Music Entertainment (HOME) & ONErpm.
 It features guest appearances by fellow Wu-Tang Clan member Cappadonna, Jadakiss, KRS-One, and Redman.
 The album was produced by Erick Sermon, Rockwilder, Adam McLeer, Daniel C. Lewis, Darnell Norman, Joshua D. Zimmerman, Justin Trugman, and P. Version.